wangenau/eminus/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://gitlab.com/wangenau/plainedft/-/blob/master/LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](https://gitlab.com/wangenau/plainedft/-/blob/master/LICENSE) file for details.